 Colonialism Changes Course of African History

 The colonial era upended life in Africa.
 Borders, forms of government, religions, and languages changed radically as colonial powers moved into the region, changes that would have long-term effects for sub-Saharan Africa.
 European powers were drawn to Africa for similar reasons: a desire for raw materials and new markets, the political cache of expanding their empires, and a desire to spread Christianity.
 But not all European powers ruled their African colonies in the same way.
-Some sent Europeans to run colonial governments and others promoted loyal locals to positions of power.
+Some sent Europeans to run colonial governments and others promoted locals loyal to European administrations.
 Some employed extreme violence, most notably in the Congo where Belgian King Leopold II oversaw the murder of at least ten million Africans.
 Most colonial powers also relied on a principle called divide and rule, a strategy based on taking advantage of existing rivalries in order to maintain control.
 The legacy of this strategy is still evident today as the region continues to struggle with internal conflict and civil wars.

 Ethiopian Resistance to Colonialism: A Model for Independence

 Europeans were not universally successful in colonizing Africa.
 During the Scramble for Africa, Menelik II, the emperor of Ethiopia, fought off Italian invaders and their Eritrean allies in 1896.
 The subsequent emperor, Haile Selassie, also went on to form a sizeable African empire of his own through several military campaigns.
-This anticolonial victory kept Ethiopia independent, but it also served as a powerful symbol of African resistance in the region, laying the groundwork for independence movements in the decades to come.
+This anticolonial victory not only kept Ethiopia independent, but it also served as a powerful symbol of African resistance in the region, laying the groundwork for independence movements in the decades to come.